 I have a PhD and MA in English (University of Georgia, USA), with a focus on 19th Century American Literature, Digital Media and Critical Theory, and I have a BFA in Theater Performance (York University, Canada).

 Beginning in Fall 2014, I joined the University of Skövde as an Associate Professor (Biträdande Professor) and Docent in Media Arts, Aesthetics, and Narration within the School of Informatics.
-I also serve as a Co-Director for the Computer Games Development-Graphics Program and a member of the Media, Technology and Culture (MTEC) research group.
+I also serve as a Co-Director for the Computer Games Development-Graphics Program and a member of the GAME Research Group.
 I teach within the undergraduate programs in Computer Games Development as well as in graduate education within Media Arts, Aesthetics and Narration.
 I am also currently a research affiliate of the Posthumanites Hub at Linköping University in the Gender Studies Department, where I also serve as a coordinator for "New Media, Digital Cultures and Social Imaginaries in Feminist Posthumanities" research strand at the GEXcel International Collegium for Advanced Transdisciplinary Gender Studies.

 Although I currently work under the general research umbrella of "computer game development," in reality I focus on a range of digital media and its varied expressive forms and genres.
 My research is driven by an interest in emergent media developments and new forms of digital expression and narrative strategies (from social media, to gaming technologies, experimental literature, mixed media performance, and virtual and augmented reality).
 As such, I have very interdisciplinary interests and work to marry my humanities background within more technical subjects and areas of research and development.
 Currently, my research is centered on social and mixed media forms that engage issues of performativity, embodiment, (new) materialism and affect, as well as digital cultural heritage projects that reimagine the cultural space of the traditional museum and visitor experiences supported by gaming technologies and playful, mediated encounters.